...

 If none of those circumstances exist, the court lacks jurisdiction over the child and will dismiss the case.

-Jurisdiction over the property and things are also known as “in rem” jurisdiction.
-This refers to the court’s power over the parties’ property and assets located in Texas.
-The court exercises rem jurisdiction in every divorce when it divides the couple’s property.
+Jurisdiction over property and assets, often referred to as “in rem” jurisdiction, is a fundamental aspect of family law cases.
+This type of jurisdiction pertains to the court’s authority over the parties’ property and assets located within Texas.
+In family law matters, particularly divorce cases, the court exercises in rem jurisdiction when it addresses the division of a couple’s property.

 Ebook